 You can search for a certain employer, job title, or industry.
 The number of people engaged in each industry is depicted below as follows:

 To further restrict your target audience, you must pick the industry, job title, or both after selecting the work choice.
 Because, as shown above, the possible reach is 400 million individuals, thus you’ll need to narrow down your selections to reach your target demographic.

-We can see with the image below after clicking on the industries option and ticking the “Architecture and Engineering” option, your potential reach falls to 1.3 million people with an 11k to 33k daily estimated reach.
+We can see from the image below after clicking on the industries option and ticking the “Architecture and Engineering” option, your potential reach falls to 1.3 million people with an 11k to 33k daily estimated reach.